 Startup names may be a dime a dozen, but most founders still agonize over what to call their dream.
 Are they right to invest so much energy and time — or would any random string of letters be fine?

-If anyone knows the answer, it’s Jonathan Nelson, who created the well-known startup incubator Hackers/Founders (aka H/F).
-A mainstay in the tech community, H/F spans 75 cities in 32 countries and throws events where entrepreneurs can network, hone pitches and gather advice.
+If anyone knows the answer, it’s Jonathan Nelson, who created the startup incubator Hackers/Founders (aka H/F).
+Based in Silicon Valley but busy around the globe (in 75 cities in 32 countries), H/F throws events where entrepreneurs can network, hone pitches and gather advice.
 We asked Nelson for his thoughts.

 Is naming a startup a big deal?

-I think that there is a corollary between the names of hedge funds, startups and bands.
-I’ve been reading about hedge fund history and they tend to have aggressive funding names like Tiger Global, Alpha Heavy, Aggressive Growth.
+I think there’s a corollary between the names of hedge funds, startups and bands.
+I’ve been reading about hedge fund history, and they tend to have aggressive funding names like Tiger Global, Alpha Heavy, Aggressive Growth.
 You could put whatever turd of an investment in a fund named Aggressive Growth, but you’d think “oh yeah I want to put my money in,” just because the name tells you what you want it to tell you.
 Hedge funds obsess about their entity names because that’s on the check that you write to them.

 How much involvement do VCs have in choosing a name?